v-rob/sgl/src/readme_source.txt

 	* While these guidelines are somewhat long, they ensure that all allocations and files are handled in a uniform way without the benefits of automatic constructors and destructors.
 * Do not use the TRY block or error handling outside of the context of the global error handling mechanism.
+Throwing errors is only for unrecoverable errors; recoverable errors should return a boolean with `TRUE` indicating an error and `FALSE` indicating success, or, in more complex scenarios, an error integer/enum with zero being success.
 * All non-const global variables must be reset at the beginning of the `_main` function in case the exectable is or was in RAM.
-* GNU extensions, such as nested functions, typeof, or statements in expressions, are perfectly fine (SGL requries GCC4TI, after all) and are encouraged where they make things nicer.
+* GNU extensions, such as nested functions, typeof, or statements in expressions, are perfectly fine (SGL requries GCC4TI, after all) and are encouraged where they make things better.

 Style Guidelines:
 These guidelines may be broken in exceptional circumstances, but should usually be adhered to.

+They're designed to both conform to the general style of TI-OS routines as well as making it possible to determine what something is without looking it up (like FOO_PascalCase for types, FOO_camelCase for functions, snake_case for local variables, etc).

 If something is not explicitly stated, look for other code and try to emulate it.
+Better yet, talk to somebody to get it written in this file.

 * Spacing:
 	* Indentation is tabs that are four spaces long.
-When using asterisk bullet points (such as in this file), double spaces should be used to align to the bullet point after the tabs.
 	* The soft limit for lines is 95 characters with 100 being the absolute maximum.
 This includes documentation files like this one.
 Continuation lines are indented by two tabs.
-	* Preprocessor directives (when not at top level), goto labels, and default/case labels in switch statements are unindented one tab, like so:
+	* Preprocessor directives (when not at top level), goto labels, and default/case labels in switch statements are unindented one tab to make them very obvious, like so:
 		```
 		// Some code...
 		u16 whatever = 0;